 Texas is known for its extreme weather conditions — constant sun and heat exposure, hard and unrelenting rains, hail, and severe winds (think hurricane season).
 Investing in architectural roofing shingles might be more of an upfront cost st the time, but may save you money in the long run.

 If a natural disaster hits or even just a bad storm, this can mean ruin to your roof.
 Instead of having to constantly replace or repair your roof, architectural roofing shingles are made specifically to weather the worst of storms.
-They are made for high winds (130 mph) compared to three tab that only withstand up to 60 mph winds.
+They are made for high winds (130 mph) compared to three-tab that only withstands up to 60 mph winds.

 Architectural roofing shingles also help insulate and protect your Texas home from the scorching summer heat, keeping your home cooler and more energy efficient.